 - Turn off notifications.
 Constant pings or notification pop-ups trigger the brain’s reward system, making it difficult to resist the urge to check the phone.
 So turn off automatic notifications on your teen’s phone, or ask them to put their phone on silent while doing important things, such as eating meals, doing homework, or studying.
 Additionally, you can uninstall unnecessary social media apps from their phone and ask them to use social media only on a computer/laptop.

 - Encourage face-to-face conversations.
-Ask your teen to cut down on the number of social media friends and motivate them to socialize in person.
-Take a day off from electronic gadgets and go on an outing with your teen.
-Take them to a fun event or party where they can meet people of their age and interests and make friends.
+Ask your teen to reduce the number of social media friends and socialize in person.
+Encourage them to plan a day out with friends and follow a digital detox routine as much as possible.
+Alternatively, you can take them to a fun event or party where they can meet people of their age and interests and make new friends.
 Doing so is particularly important if the teen has social anxiety issues.
 During these conversations, be intentional about reminding your teen to be the master of gadgets, the internet, and platforms, not a slave to them.

 - Boost self-confidence and positivity.
 Social media creates unrealistic images that teens try to follow.
 In the process, they often lose their self-confidence and self-esteem and feel unworthy.
 Guide your teen to believe in themselves no matter what.
 Create an open communication environment where they can share their anxieties and vulnerabilities and learn ways to cope with undue stress caused by social media.